kitajchuk/2dk/README.md

 ## Open source
-I've been mostly good about documenting where I've found resources online.
-Things like spritesheets, tilesets and sound files.
+I've been trying to keep track of where I've found resources online.
+Stuff like sprites, tiles and audio.

 #### Assets
 * Sounds for Link's Awakening DX from [khinsider](https://downloads.khinsider.com/game-soundtracks/album/link-s-awakening-dx)